GetDKAN/dkan/docs/admin/adding_new_content.md

 As the example continues below, the Site Manager decides to show the title of the Chart and selects the Show Legend option.
 Show Tooltips and Reduce Ticks are selected by default.
-Click on the Finish button at the bottom of the page to finalize your selections and see the final results of how the Chart will appear on your Granicus Open Data site.
+Click on the Finish button at the bottom of the page to finalize your selections and see the final results of how the Chart will appear on your DKAN site.

-Unlike other content types, Charts don't automatically collect on a page on your Granicus Open Data site.
+Unlike other content types, Charts don't automatically collect on a page on your DKAN site.
 You can make Charts visible by including them in Dashboards and Data Stories.